 The regulation of oligosaccharidases is a dynamic process since their half-life is only 4-16 h; therefore, maintenance of activity at the brush border requires several cycles of synthesis and degradation during the life cycle of the human intestinal cell.
 Multiple factors modulate the activity of SI at the level of transcription, translation, glycosylation, and processing by luminal proteases.
 In addition, factors such as the age of the cell, its degree of differentiation along the villus, and proximal versus distal intestinal location play an important role in determining enzyme activity.
-Finally, dietary components and circulating hormones may alter the activity of brush-border enzymes by varying their synthesis or degradation rate.
+Finally, dictary components and circulating hormones may alter the acdifferent levels and sites tivity of brush-border enzymes by varying their synthesis or degradation rate.